tovarfranco/grupo-12-RoosterMusic/README.md

    ```bash
    git push
    ```
-   > Note: Replace <type:message> to describe your changes. i.e: feat: New readme added.
+   > Note: You will may be required to set upstream. i.e: git push --set-upstream origin feat/fronted

-After you finish your feature you must submit a merge request pointing to **dev** branch
+7. After you finish your feature you must submit a merge request pointing to **dev** branch:
+   > Note: You will specify the reviewers that will approve this merge.